daikunpeng/learngit/readme.txt

-this is the third line on branch new_idea. this is the fourth line on branch new_idea. this is the first line on branch next_product.
+this is the third line on branch new_idea. this is the fourth line on branch new_idea. this is the first line on branch next_product. this is the fifth line on branch new_idea.